SettRaziel/wrf_archlinux/README.md

 Scripts and documentation to run your own WRF model forecast system on ArchLinux.
 The descriptions will grow together with the uploaded files.
+A description that summarizes the requried steps and gives additional information will be available shortly.

 # Folder Overview
 * wrf_install: contains scripts to install and configure the wrf model and its